watermelonwolverine/Filename-Tag-Generator/README.md

       }
     }

-Tags have the structure `"tag" : "display-name"`. `tag` will used for the filename whereas `display-name will be displayed in the UI.`
+Tags have the structure `"tag" : "display-name"`. `tag` will be used for the filename whereas `display-name will be displayed in the UI.`

 You can have as many categories under `categories` as you want.
 You can also have as many tags under each category as you want.